tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 {% include image.html file="process_stats.png" %}

+#### Capture CPU Utilization Time Series Data

+To capture point-in-time CPU utilization data, you can use the `-CPUUtilizationOnlyValue` and `-CPUUtilizationTimeout` flags.
+When run this way, machine stats will capture the current CPU utilization of the machine, rather than peak and average over a given interval.

+    ./runner.ps1 -CPUUtilizationOnlyValue -CPUUtilizationTimeout 1

+You can use the `-Measurements` flag along with `tidal request` to upload the result to Tidal Accelerator.

+    ./runner.ps1 -CPUUtilizationOnlyValue -CPUUtilizationTimeout 1 -Measurements | tidal request -X POST /api/v1/measurements/import

+When run in a scheduled task (as outlined in the following section), it's possible to use machine stats to continuously capture CPU utilization data for a given server over time.

 #### Run Machine Stats in a Scheduled Task

 To run Machine Stats in a Windows scheduled task, we must first create the script which the scheduled task will execute.
 If you want to save the results as json files to the current directory, with a timestamp in the filename, you can use something like this (remember to replace `<path>` with the correct path):